wp-plugins/gallery-slideshow/readme.txt

 To make changes to your slideshow change the shortcode back to "gallery" (in "Text" mode) and make edits using the visual editor / media manager.

-The plugin supports two optional attributes:
+The plugin supports three optional shortcode attributes:

-`[gss ids="1,2,3" name="myslideshow" style="width:50%"]`
+`[gss ids="1,2,3" name="myslideshow" options="timeout=auto" style="width:50%"]`

 *name*: Use this attribute to give slideshow(s) unique ids (applied to container `<div>`).
 Give each slideshow a unique name / id when displaying multiple slideshows on a single page.

+*options*: This attribute can be used to override default slideshow options or set custom options.
+Attribute value uses query string format, e.g.: 'option1=value1&option2=value2' etc. Option names are in standard Cycle2 format *without 'data-cycle' prefix*.
+[See the Cycle2 website](http://jquery.malsup.com/cycle2/api/#options) for documentation and supported options.

 *style*: Inline CSS styles applied to the slideshow container.
-Display string is prefaced with "style=" and must contain standard "property:value;" syntax.
+Outputted string is prefaced with "style=" and must contain standard "property:value;" syntax.

 **Notes**

 Slideshow captions are taken from each image's "Caption" field.
 Upload and use unique versions of any images that are reused elsewhere on your site with different captions.

-Slideshow widths should automatically adjust to the smaller of: 1) the width of the largest image in the slideshow or 2) the width of the container it appears in.
+Slideshow widths should automatically adjust to the smaller of: 1) the width of the largest image in the slideshow or 2) the width of its container.

-The height / width of the image area is set according the image(s) with the largest dimensions.
-By default images are scaled to fit the width of the slideshow container and bottom aligned.
-White space will appear on top of some slides if the slideshow contains both horizontal and vertical images.
+Default Display: Height / width of slideshow image area is set by the first image; images appear at full size or are scaled down to fit container; smaller images are horizontally centered; images that above 90% of the width of the slideshow are scaled to 100% width; images are bottom aligned to caption area; some white space may appear at the top of slideshows that contain both horizontally and vertically aligned images.

-Slideshows perform best if images are sized to desired slideshow width / container.

 Default CSS ids begin with "gss_", classes with "cycle-".
 Default slideshow id is "gslideshow".
 Default CSS styles were created using the Twenty Thirteen theme -- some CSS customization may be necessary for other themes.

+Slideshows perform best if images are sized to desired slideshow width / container.

 Links aren't supported on images, but can be entered as HTML in image captions.

-Custom slideshow options, such as autoplay, can be implemented by placing a "gss-custom.js" file inside the Gallery Slideshow plugin directory.
+In addition to the options attribute mentioned above, slideshows can be customized by placing a "gss-custom.js" file inside the Gallery Slideshow plugin directory.
 An example "gss-custom.js"  can be found in the /assets/ directory.
-See the Cycle2 website for documentation on supported options.

 This plugin uses [jQuery Cycle2](http://jquery.malsup.com/cycle2/).
 Cycle2 may conflict with previous versions of Cycle if used on the same page.